 Why register as an NDIS Provider?

 The NDIS marketplace is still growing rapidly and there is still a need for expertise.
 The process of becoming an NDIS provider has never been so hassle-free.
-After January 1, 2020, it will be easier to deliver low-risk supports due to a reduced compliance burden.
+The compliance requirements for low-risk supports were reduced considerably in January 2020.
 There is more support available and more information about the NDIS marketplace than ever before.
 The NDIS Quarterly Reports and the State of the Sector Report 2019 may be a good place to start your business planning.
 And check the demand for services in your area using the interactive NDIS Demand Map.

 What does success look like?
 According to our clients, it might be high growth rates, the satisfaction of making a difference in people’s lives, of managing their own business, of proving that their business idea can work, or of building their capabilities.
 Whatever success looks like to you, becoming an NDIS provider might just fit the bill.

-Although NDIS participants who manage their own plans can source their supports from unregistered providers, businesses that want to access the larger NDIS marketplace must register with the NDIS.
+Although unregistered providers can provide supports to NDIS participants who manage their own plans, businesses that want to access the larger NDIS marketplace must register with the NDIS.
 You must become a registered provider if you want to: